Brela/brela/README.md

 <br>
 <br>

 - 🔭 I work at ChromeLot building a SAAS for car dealerships.
-Currently working on a photo overlay editor using the fabricJS React library
+Currently working on a photo overlay creator/ editor using the fabricJS React library

-- 🌱 Currently learning testing with Cypress
+- 🌱 Currently learning NextJS testing with Cypress

 - 💬 Ask me about **aircraft in the USAF**